mGalarnyk/Python_Tutorials/Scrapy/README.md

 ![](https://github.com/mGalarnyk/Python_Tutorials/blob/master/Scrapy/Tutorial_Images/WebScrapingData1st.png)
 <br>

-2. If you want to download a larger file (it was made by changing npages = 2 to npages = 450), you can download a bigger file with roughly 6000 campaigns scraped by clicking on this link [link](https://github.com/mGalarnyk/Python_Tutorials/raw/master/Scrapy/fundrazr/fundrazr/MiniMorningScrape.csv)
+2. If you want to download a larger file (it was made by changing npages = 2 to npages = 450), you can download a bigger file with roughly 6000 campaigns scraped by clicking on this [link](https://github.com/mGalarnyk/Python_Tutorials/raw/master/Scrapy/fundrazr/fundrazr/MiniMorningScrape.csv)

 ![](https://github.com/mGalarnyk/Python_Tutorials/blob/master/Scrapy/Tutorial_Images/dataset.png)